BMW M135i / M140i & M235i / M240i Dynamics Package Upgrades

 Why we did it

 For many of us, BMW’s M-Power models aren’t the right choice.
 They're expensive (to buy and to maintain), uneconomical, and too aggressive for day-to-day use.

 But while BMW’s 'm-lite' models such as the M135i, M140i, M235i, M240i, are fantastic all-round packages, and tick all of the boxes for many, they fall slightly short of delivering pure driver enjoyment.

-The BMW M135i and M235i were used as base cars for the B-Series suspension development, and now serve as demonstrators at Birds HQ
+The M140i, M135i and M235i were used as base cars for the B-Series suspension development, and now serve as demonstrators at Birds.

 The ride and handling is one of those shortfalls.
 Given that the suspensions on these cars were developed on German roads, it didn’t surprise us to find that the ride quality is quite poor on our bumpy British B-roads (as was the case with the previous E82/E87 1 series).

-Although slightly improved compared to the last 1 series, a 'fidgety' rear end and lack of composure when pushing on over these road surfaces was clearly evident, along with a generally crashy, poor ride quality.
+Although slightly improved compared to the last 1 series, a real lack of compliance when pushing on over these road surfaces was clearly evident, made worse by huge vertical body movement at the rear, and a generally fidgety/jiggly ride.

 The lack of traction is another.
 Equipped with overly stiff suspensions, engines producing large amounts of torque, and sometimes run-flat tyres, the absence of a mechanical limited-slip differential is very noticeable for anyone during quick driving, especially in less than perfect conditions.
 Rear-wheel drive sports cars need power to both wheels (the M-Powers always come equipped with an LSD, of course!).

 The Birds Dynamics Package is the ultimate solution.
 No more lack of compliance and composure on bumpy B-roads, and no more power-sapping traction control intervention.
 The package is transformational and has received huge praise from customers and journalists alike.
 We believe these are the only upgrades you will need to transform these machines into truly rewarding and enjoyable driver's cars.